xinoehp512/startup/README.md

 [My Notes](notes.md)

-Do you feel overwhelmed by all the tasks that you have to do?
-Do you have goals that you are struggling to achieve?
-Do you wonder each night where the day has gone?
-Perhaps Timebox is for you!
-Timebox combines scheduling and to-do lists to create a day-to-day plan for your life.
--Break down high-level goals into simple tasks.
--Create daily habits to build a better you.
--Take control of your life by budgeting your time.
--Interact with friends to keep yourself accountable.

 > [!NOTE]
 >  This is a template for your startup application.
 You must modify this `README.md` file for each phase of your development.
 You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
 Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
 Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.